SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

       > QUES: I don't quite understand what is the point of keeping an empty file,
       > if we are clear that it is empty, why not just truncate the main fork after
       > crash.

+      > QUES: How Postgres detects crash?
+      >
+      > My current thought is that on every start, check the WAL and if there is
+      > a `checkpoint` log in the tail, if not, then re-do (re-apply) the logs
+      > since the last `checkpoint` log.
+      >
+      > If the above procedure is right, then Postgres

    3. The free space map